rgeraldes24/hyperion/docs/control-structures.rst

 Internally, Hyperion performs a revert operation (instruction ``0xfd``).
-This causes the ZVM to revert all changes made to the state.
+This causes the QRVM to revert all changes made to the state.
 The reason for reverting is that there is no safe way to continue execution, because an expected effect did not occur.
 Because we want to keep the atomicity of transactions, the safest action is to revert all changes and make the whole transaction